Join Fox News for access to this content

 going barefoot on plane could get your removed

-These airlines ask passengers not to go barefoot on their flight or else it could get them removed. (iStock)
+Certain airlines ask passengers not to go barefoot on flights or they could be removed. (iStock)

 "For fellow passengers, seeing someone walk around barefoot can be considered unpleasant or unhygienic, which could negatively impact their flying experience."